Feature image credit: @pageandcup

 Get ready to start your summer TBR list!
-We’ve rounded up 15 of this summer’s hottest reads.
-From to romance stories, to stories with complex themes about race and gender, this list will keep you on the edge of your seat.
+We’ve rounded up this summer’s hottest reads.
+From romance books, to stories with complex themes about race and gender, this list will keep you on the edge of your seat.

 Hot Stew by Fiona Mozley